smartnic/sigcomm21_artifact/README.md

 ## Reproduction of empirical evaluation results

-## 5 Improvements in program compactness from K2 (Table 1 in the paper)
+## 5 Improvements in program compactness from K2 (Table 1 in the submitted paper)

 ### Run
 Estimated runtime: 1 hour 30 minutes